AlanDavd/Morph/README.md

 Morph is an image library built to showcase my skills for the Shopify Backend Developer Intern Challenge.

-Now, I'll describe what the project can do:
+This is what the project can do:

 **User**: